dgraph-io/dgraph4j/README.md

 [goclient]: https://github.com/dgraph-io/dgraph/tree/master/client

-Before using this client, we highly recommended that you go through [docs.dgraph.io], and make sure you understand what Dgraph is all about, and how to run it.
+Before using this client, we highly recommend that you go through [docs.dgraph.io], and understand how to run and work with Dgraph.

 [docs.dgraph.io]:https://docs.dgraph.io